scikit-hep/awkward/docs-sphinx/user-guide/how-to-convert-python.md

 Union types: heterogeneous data
 -------------------------------

-If the data in a Python iterable have different types at the same level of nesting ("heterogeneous"), the Awkward Arrays produced by [ak.from_iter](https://awkward-array.readthedocs.io/en/latest/_auto/ak.from_iter.html) have union types.
+If the data in a Python iterable have different types at the same level of nesting ("heterogeneous"), the Awkward Arrays produced by {func}`ak.from_iter` have union types.

 Most Awkward operations are defined on union typed Arrays, but they're not generally not as efficient as the same operations on simply typed Arrays.